LEGWORK: A python package for computing the evolution and detectability of stellar-origin gravitational-wave sources with space-based detectors: Package Overview

 \lwModLink{strain} contains two functions that compute a binary's gravitational wave strain and characteristic strain amplitude respectively.
 Each of these functions is capable of computing the strain for an array of binaries at any number of timesteps and evaluated at any number of frequency harmonics.
 We discuss the relevant equations in Section~\ref{sec:deriv_strain}.

 \lwModLink{psd} is used for evaluating the effective noise power spectral density of a detector at different frequencies.
-The module currently contains the LISA and TianQin sensitivity curves that can be tweaked by adjusting parameters such as the observation time, confusion noise and even the arm length.
+The module currently contains the LISA and TianQin sensitivity curves that can be tweaked by adjusting parameters such as the observation time, response function and even the arm length.
+For the Galactic confusion noise, a user can choose one of three models \citep{Robson+2019,Huang+2020,Thiele+2021}, use their own custom model, or turn it off entirely.
 Additionally, this module allows the user to specify a custom detector sensitivity curve.
 We discuss the relevant equations in Section~\ref{sec:deriv_psd}.

 \lwModLink{snr} uses the functions in \texttt{evol}, \texttt{strain} and \texttt{psd} to compute the signal-to-noise ratio of sources.
 It contains four functions that cover the permutations of whether a source is circular or eccentric and stationary in frequency space on the timescale of the mission or evolving.
 We discuss the relevant equations in Section~\ref{sec:deriv_snr}.